From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “What story, pray tell?”

-“Oh please,” Darwin dismissively responds.
-‘A’ plus ‘B’ does not equal ‘C.’”
+“Oh please,” Darwin responds.
+“A plus B does not equal C.”

 “If it quacks like a duck,” Anna states as flatly as a hanging judge at pretrial sentencing.

-“Jeez Anna,” Darwin fires back, “you’re making-”
+“Jeez Anna,” Darwin fires back.
+“You’re making-”

-“Yes,” Darwin snidely replies, “this isn’t my first rodeo.”
+“Yes,” Darwin scoffs.
+“This isn’t my first rodeo.”

-“Or Asian girlfriend I’m guessing,” Anna adds with a dash of hostile disdain.
+“Or Asian girlfriend I’m guessing,” Anna adds.

 Anna patiently watches Darwin drain the contents of his tea pot through the strainer and into his mug, allowing her anger to percolate.
 He squirts honey in next with one hand while stirring the tea with practiced fluidity causing Anna’s anger to boil over.
 “You got an awful lot of explaining to do.”